jo/sync-tank/migrations.md

 Thinking in terms of implicit schemas as defined by the application's expectations may require a change of perspective, but it will benefit us in the long run.
 Moreover, in an upcoming section we will recommend that schemas be made explicit regardless as this will allow us to be more precise about what some piece of data looks like and to keep track of how it changes over time.

 Once the application evolves and starts to make new assumptions about the data, flexibility of the (implicit) schema becomes an issue.
 With a rather lenient document database like CouchDB it may be possible to simply store some additional information in documents at first, but after a while some documents will become outdated and unable to support the functionality new app versions require.
-At this point we will be forced to transform existing documents into a new form.
+At this point we will be forced to transform existing documents into a new form (whether we overwrite existing data, transform it on-the-fly, or find some other way to perform those updates remains a question to be discussed).
 Changing existing data to adhere to new requirements is called a **data migration**.

 The last concept to address are **distributed systems**.
 According to the Wikipedia,